esridc/e2e-testing-workshop/3-agenda-page/README.md

 Let's open the target page in our browser https://www.esri.com/en-us/about/events/devsummit/agenda/pre-summit-hands-on-training.

-When we load up the session page, we see that the designer have gotten creative and the sessions fade in as we scroll down the page.
+When we load up the session page, we see that the designers have gotten creative and the sessions fade in as we scroll down the page.
 Something tells me this is going to make things interesting.

 ### Locating the Session

 Again, we right click on the "End-to-End Testing..." header in the dom, and inspect it.

 Copying the selector gives us `#main-content > div:nth-child(6) > div > div > div.event-detail-registration_heading.lighttheme > h3`

 Ouch.
 That'll work, but we can slim it down a little - we know it's the 6th element with class `.event-detail` so lets add  `.event-detail:nth-child(6) h3` to the `AGENDA` hash.

 ```js
 const AGENDA = {